mebusy/notes/dev_notes/AI_CS188_MDP.md

 ## Policy Evaluation

+ - How do we calculate the V’s for a fixed policy π
+ - Idea 1: Turn recursive Bellman equations into updates (like value iteration)
+    - Efficiency: O(S²) per iteration
+ - Idea 2: Without the maxes, the Bellman equations are just a linear system
+    - Solve with Matlab (or your favorite linear system solver)

 ## Policy Extraction

 Policy evaluation was about taking a policy and figuring out for each state how good it was.

-Now we're going to look at the opposite direction : what happens if I give you the values and I asked you the question what policy should I use if these valuse are correct.
+Now we're going to look at the opposite direction : what happens if I give you the values and I asked you the question what policy should I use if these values are correct.

 ## Computing Actions from Valuse

-see that pic , there are the optimal valuse.
+see that pic , there are the optimal values.
 Then we can ask questions like how should I act ?

 for example , let's look at the 0.89 square.
 What should I do ?
 Should I take the action north ?
 Should I choose the action west ?